BLOG

 What's the difference between a value proposition and a tagline?

-A value proposition explains, in relative detail, how your product service is relevant, why it's valuable, and how it's different from what else is out there.
+A value proposition explains, in relative detail, how your product or service is relevant, why it's valuable and how it's different from everything else that's out there.

 Relevant resources